jsh/services_test/README.md

 I'm doing this in a public repo to prevent having to pay fees.

 I've added Travis as a service, and a button to the README.
-I've added Campfile as a service.
+I've added Campfire as a service.